Solid Waste in Victoria: Past, Present, and Future

 As well as direct environmental protection, there are strategic aims needed when managing waste flows.
 The ‘waste hierarchy’ is the best recognised articulation – it preferences reducing and reusing waste, then recycling and energy recovery, and lastly disposal.
 The modern policy concept is the ‘circular economy’, which aims to keep products and materials in circulation and at their highest and best use for as long as possible, with contributions through better design, maintenance, reuse, refurbishment, remanufacture, recycling, and composting.4 This needs targets, financial incentives, grants, markets, advocacy, innovation, data and public education.
 Several states – including Victoria – have established separate organisations for this agenda.

-This article focuses on the application of this strategic aim, beginning with how Victoria’s recent waste history has led to the circular economy has become a guiding principle for our state’s waste management.
+This article focuses on the application of this strategic aim, beginning with how Victoria’s recent waste history has led to the circular economy becoming a guiding principle for our state’s waste management.

 Waste in Victoria – a history